ipfs/community/js-project-guidelines.md

 <script src="https://npmcdn.com/ipfs-api/dist/index.min.js"></script>
 ```

-If you install the module through npm and require it, you receive the
-ES5 version ready to be used in Node.js or a module bundler like browserify.
+If you install the module through npm and require it, you receive the ES5 version ready to be used in Node.js or a module bundler like browserify.

 ```js
 var API = require(‘ipfs-api’)
 ```

-If you use module bundler that understands ES2015 like webpack@2 or
-rollup you can use this syntax to get the original ES2015 source.
+If you use module bundler that understands ES2015 like webpack@2 or rollup you can use this syntax to get the original ES2015 source.

 ```js
 const API = require(‘ipfs-api/src’)
 ```

-### FAQ
+### FA

 #### Why are you not using XYZ?

-There are two possibilities, either it didn’t work out for us, or
-we don’t know about it.
-If you think we might have missed it please tell us,
-but please believe us if we say we tried and it didn’t work for us.
+There are two possibilities, either it didn’t work out for us, or we don’t know about it.
+If you think we might have missed it please tell us, but please believe us if we say we tried and it didn’t work for us.

 #### Ugh, gulp why not use simple npm scripts?

-Gulp is not a hard dependency, it’s just a simple way to structure our tasks
-at the moment.
-Usually projects only depend on the dignified binaries
-completely hiding the fact that we are using gulp under the hood.
-So we are
-free if we want to switch it out without any issues.
-We all enjoy npm
-scripts, and are using them to call the dignified binaries, but there
-is no nice way of sharing them yet.
+Gulp is not a hard dependency, it’s just a simple way to structure our tasks at the moment.
+Usually projects only depend on the dignified binaries completely hiding the fact that we are using gulp under the hood.
+So we are free if we want to switch it out without any issues.
+We all enjoy npm scripts, and are using them to call the dignified binaries, but there is no nice way of sharing them yet.

 #### Where are all the semicolons?

-Our linting rules are compatible with [standard](https://github.com/feross/standard)
-which has many examples on documentation on this.
+Our linting rules are compatible with [standard](https://github.com/feross/standard) which has many examples on documentation on this.
 Please go there and read it.

 #### Why are you bothering with ES2015 and all this build setup?

-We want to see the web move forward, and some of us enjoy writing
-their JavaScript with things like const and arrow functions.
+We want to see the web move forward, and some of us enjoy writing their JavaScript with things like const and arrow functions.

 #### Why are doing this?

 Because it saves us hours every single day.
-Hours in which we don’t
-have to think about these things or argue with someone about why we are doing it.
+Hours in which we don’t have to think about these things or argue with someone about why we are doing it.

 # Contributing